-Now, to be honest, this is one I have never heard of yet it sounds interesting.
-Written and illustrated by Tetsu Kariya and Akira Hanasaki, running 1983 to present day.
-Has sold 130 million copies and spans 111 volumes.
+Now, to be honest, this is one I have never heard of, yet it sounds interesting.
+Written and illustrated by Tetsu Kariya and Akira Hanasaki, running 1983 to the present day, it has sold 130 million copies and spans 111 volumes.
 This is a long running cooking manga, which depicts the adventures of a culinary journalist and his partner.
-The manga was adapted into a 136 episode anime, along with two sequel anime television specials and a live-action film.
+The manga was adapted into a 136-episode anime, along with two sequel anime television specials and a live-action film.

 7. Case Closed

-If you have been around the anima and manga world for a while, chances are you have come across this one a few times.
-Written by Gosho Aoyama, running from 1994 to present.
-Case Closed has sold 140 million copies, spanning 91 volumes.
+If you have been around the anime and manga world for a while, chances are you have come across this one a few times.
+Written by Gosho Aoyama, running from 1994 to the present, Case Closed has sold 140 million copies, spanning 91 volumes.
 This is an ongoing detective series, following an amateur detective who was transformed into a child while investigating a mysterious organization.
 He solves a multitude of cases while impersonating his friend's father and other characters.
-Case Closed was adapted into an anime series, which resulted in animated feature films, OVA, video games, audio disc releases and even live-action episodes.
+Case Closed was adapted into an anime series, which resulted in animated feature films, OVA, video games, audio disc releases, and even live-action episodes.

 6. Pokémon Adventures

-Originally released in Japan as Pocket Monster Special, written and drawn by Hidenori Kusaka, Mato, and Satoshi Yamamoto, running from 1997 to present day.
-Has sold a total of 150 million copies, spanning 52 volumes.
+Originally released in Japan as Pocket Monster Special, written and drawn by Hidenori Kusaka, Mato, and Satoshi Yamamoto, running from 1997 to the present day, it has sold a total of 150 million copies, spanning 52 volumes.
 This is a manga based on the video games, and Satoshi Tajiri once stated the Pocket Monster Special series is closest to what he pictured the Pokémon world to be.

 Another one I have never heard of, Kochikame is written by Osamu Akimoto, running from 1976 to 2016.
-This series has sold 157 million copies, spanning over 200 volumes, and holds the Guinness World Record for Most Volumes Published for a Single Manga Series.
+This series has sold 157 million copies, spanning over 200 volumes, and holds the Guinness World Record for most volumes published for a single manga series.
 This is a comedy manga taking place in the present day, in and around a neighborhood police station in the downtown part of Tokyo.
-Mainly revolves around the misadventures of middle-aged cop Kankichi Ryotsu.
+The plot mainly revolves around the misadventures of middle-aged cop Kankichi Ryotsu.
 Kochikame has been adapted into a television anime series, three theatrical animated films, two live-action movies, several stage adaptions, and a live-action television series.

 4. Golgo 13

-This is a series almost everyone has heard of, and usually names when it comes to bringing up anime or manga.
-Written by Masashi Kishimoto and running from 1999 to 2014, Naruto has sold 220 million copies, and spans over 72 volumes.
-This series follows the title character, a young ninja named Naruto, as he strives to become stronger, noticed and become Hokage.
+This is a series almost everyone has heard of and usually names when it comes to bringing up anime or manga.
+Written by Masashi Kishimoto and running from 1999 to 2014, Naruto has sold 220 million copies and spans over 72 volumes.
+This series follows the title character, a young ninja named Naruto, as he strives to become stronger, get noticed, and become a Hokage.
 The series is divided into two parts, first is covers Naruto's preteen years, and the second part, called Naruto Shippuden, covers his teen years.
 This series was based on two one-shot manga by Kishimoto, and has been adapted into an anime series by Studio Pierrot and Aniplex.
 The series also spawned 11 movies, several OVA, light novels, video games, trading cards, and multiple figures.